-We know that having real conversations with people in person and over the phone is a key way that we can have an impact in the upcoming election.
+Having real conversations with people in person and over the phone is how we can have maximum impact to elevate climate damage in the upcoming federal election.
 People can feel disillusioned with politics, but they trust their peers and neighbours.
 Hosting calling parties are a great way for us to be able to talk to large numbers of people, in turn growing our movement of people who will show up and act for our planet.

 We’re calling people in key electorates — places that are important for us to demonstrate that climate is a vote winner.
-We have a goal of making 52,000 phone calls right across Australia to ensure that this is the climate election.
-We want to show MPs and political parties they have to improve their policies to stop climate pollution if they want to win our votes.
+We have a goal of having one million conversations right across Australia to ensure that this is the climate election and show MPs and candidates that if they want our votes, they have to step up.

 This guide will provide all the information you need to have a great call party, including example invitations to get your mates along, a briefing script so you can tell people all they need to know before making calls and the support process we have in place to help you make the most of your call party.
 Good luck and happy reading!